 When you experience the grief associated with the death of a loved one due to addiction, it can feel like you are on an emotional roller coaster.
 While the feelings that you are going through may seem unbearable, it is important to seek the support of others so that you can heal.
 By turning to others in your time of need, you are able to work through those overwhelming emotions.
 To start the healing process, you need to lean on family members and friends and accept offers of assistance that may be offered to you.

 One of the most well-known grief support groups for those families who lost loved ones due to addiction is GRASP.
-GRASP (Grief Recovery After a Substance Passing) was founded to provide resources, assistance and encouragement to those families who have had loved ones dies as a result of substance abuse addiction.
+GRASP (Grief Recovery After a Substance Passing) was founded to provide resources, assistance, and encouragement to those families who have had loved ones dies as a result of substance abuse addiction.
 Another well-known grief support group is GriefShare.
-This group meets weekly and engages in personal reflection and group study in order to work though the emotional challenges presented by grief and mourning.
-There are thousands of GriefShare meetings available across the country and local meetings can be found by visiting www.griefshare.org.
+This group meets weekly and engages in personal reflection and group study in order to work through the emotional challenges presented by grief and mourning.

 If you need assistance in finding a grief support group in your area, you can start by contacting local hospitals and counseling centers, as well as your local funeral homes and local substance abuse advocacy groups.